-Playing time will be 2 x 30 minutes (when two matches on one or more days).
+Playing time will be 2 x 30 minutes (when two matches on at least one day).
 FIB TC / EC decides if matches can be played 2 x 30 minutes.

 The playing model could be different and flexible, this must be decided by FIB Technical Committee (TC) / Executive Committee (EC).
 EC if economic consequences.